Best Practice Guide To Employee Onboarding

 • I understand my role and what’s expected of me.

-• I know the company mission and my contribution to achieving business goals.
+• I know the company’s mission and how I contribute to it.

-• I have built solid relationships with my team and co-workers.
+• I’ve built strong relationships with team members and other departments.

-• I have a great relationship with my direct manager.
+• I have a positive, supportive relationship with my direct manager.

 employee experience

-Every HR manager knows the business cost of losing an employee is high.
-Some estimates put it at around 1.5 to 2 times the annual salary.
-According to Work Institute, voluntary turnover costs US businesses $630 billion each year and climbing.
+Every HR leader knows that replacing an employee is costly.
+Studies estimate that the total cost of turnover can be 1.5 to 2 times the employee’s annual salary.
+According to Work Institute, voluntary turnover costs U.S. businesses over $630 billion annually.

 1. Pre-boarding